YosysHQ-Docs/yosys-cmd-ref/source/cmd/sim.rst

             -n <integer>
                 number of clock cycles to simulate (default: 20)

+            -noinitstate
+                do not activate $initstate cells during the first cycle

             -a
                 use all nets in VCD/FST operations, not just those with public names